 Skip to Content

 These days RVers are hearing a lot about RV tankless water heaters, and with good reason.
-There are a lot of benefits to tankless heaters.
-But if you’re trying to decide between an RV tankless water heater vs traditional RV water heater, there are several considerations you’ll want to keep in mind.
+There are many benefits to tankless heaters.
+But if you’re trying to decide between a tankless RV water heater and a traditional RV water heater, there are several considerations you’ll want to keep in mind.
+In this post, we look at the pros and cons of RV tankless water heaters vs tanked models.

 What Is a Traditional RV Water Heater?

+A traditional or standard water heater in an RV has a tank – most often a 6 to 10-gallon reservoir (though there are larger units, too) – in which water is stored.
+They typically heat water with either propane or 120V AC electric power.
 The heating process begins when you turn on the switch to heat the water.
 In about 20-60 minutes (depending on the model and heating method – propane vs electric), the cold water that’s been sitting in the tank is heated, and you’ve got 6 to 10 gallons of hot water.

 So, traditional RV hot water heaters warm up the tank of water, and then you can use that to take as many showers as you can get from that volume of water.
 And unless you wait 20-60 minutes for the tanked water to be heated, you’re taking cold showers.